Course Descriptions and Faculty Profiles MA Program in Japanese and Asian Culture

 The Traditional Performing Arts in Japan:

 Students in this course read scripts, listen to recordings and watch filmed material on genres from the pre-Edo period such as kagura, gagaku, noh and kyogen, discussing how they reflect the socio-economic situation of the society in which they were created, and how the social stance of the performers changed with the political situation in the first half of the term.
 In the second half we focus on the two main genres of popular entertainment of the Edo period, Joruri puppet drama and kabuki, reading selected famous plays, looking at recordings and discussing their enactment and how institutionalized theaters came to act as economic centers for the surrounding businesses.
-This term, we focus on plays which feature topcis from the war epos Tale of Heike.
+This term, we focus on plays which feature topics from the war epos Tale of Heike.
 Instructor: Bjoerk

 Edo Culture and the “Bad Places”: